Floraville

 Floraville is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of February 2026, the population of the suburb of Floraville is estimated at around 1,831 people.
-This reflects an increase from the 2021 Census figure of 1,814 people, representing a rise of 17 individuals (0.9%).
-The change was inferred from AreaSearch's resident population estimate of 1,813 following examination of the latest ERP data release by the ABS in June 2024 and an additional 31 validated new addresses since the Census date.
-This results in a population density ratio of 1,346 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
-The primary driver for population growth was overseas migration, contributing approximately 93% of overall population gains during recent periods.
+As of Feb 2026, the population of Floraville is estimated at around 1,831 people.
+This reflects an increase since the 2021 Census which reported a population of 1,814 people.
+The change was inferred from AreaSearch's resident population estimate of 1,813 following examination of ABS ERP data release in June 2024 and an additional 31 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,346 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Population growth was primarily driven by overseas migration contributing approximately 93.0% of overall population gains during recent periods.

-For demographic projections, AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
-Looking ahead, demographic trends indicate an overall population decline for the suburb of Floraville over the period from 2026 to 2041.
-According to these projections, the area's population is expected to decrease by 100 persons by the year 2041.
-However, specific age cohorts are anticipated to grow during this time, notably the 25 to 34 age group which is projected to expand by 27 people.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections released in 2022 with 2021 as the base year for areas not covered by this data.
+Growth rates by age group from these aggregations were applied to all areas for years 2032 to 2041.
+According to these projections, Floraville's population is expected to decline by 104 persons by 2041, while the 25 to 34 age group is projected to expand by 28 people over this period.

 Frequently Asked Questions - Population